ERG theory

-ERG theory is a theory in psychology proposed by Clayton Alderfer.
+The ERG theory is a theory of human need proposed by Clayton Alderfer, which developed Maslow's hierarchy of needs by categorizing needs relating to existence, relatedness and growth.

+Overview

-Alderfer further developed Maslow's hierarchy of needs by categorizing the hierarchy into his ERG theory (Existence, Relatedness and Growth).
+In 1969, psychologist Clayton Alderfer developed Abraham Maslow's hierarchy of needs by categorizing the hierarchy into his ERG theory (Existence, Relatedness and Growth).
 The existence category is concerned with the need for providing the basic material existence requirements of humans.
-The relatedness category is concerned about the desire for maintaining important interpersonal relationships.
-The growth category is concerned about the desire for personal development.
+The relatedness category is concerned with the desire for maintaining important interpersonal relationships.
+The growth category is concerned with the desire for personal development.
 These include the intrinsic component from Maslow's esteem category and the characteristics included under self-actualization.

 Alderfer categorized Maslow's physiological needs and Maslow's safety needs into the existence category, Maslow's social needs and Maslow's extrinsic component of self-esteem needs into the relatedness category, and Maslow's intrinsic component of self-esteem needs and Maslow's self-actualization needs into the growth category.
 Alderfer also proposed a progression and regression theory to go along with the ERG theory: he said that when needs in a lower category are satisfied, an individual will invest more efforts in the higher category, and when needs in a higher category are frustrated, an individual will invest more efforts in the lower category.
-For example if self-esteem or self-actualization is not met then an individual will invest more effort in the relatedness category in the hopes of achieving the higher need.
+For example, if self-esteem or self-actualization is not met then an individual will invest more effort in the relatedness category in the hopes of achieving the higher need.